What to Consider When Starting a Prenda Microschool

 While word-of-mouth efforts play a significant role in attracting families, we provide our guides with a range of branded marketing materials to support their promotional efforts.

 We've found that successful microschools often have nearby microschools, fostering a supportive environment for growth and learning.
-Our local Community Builder programs (part of Prenda Community) allow guides in the same area to connect, share experiences, and refer families to each other.
+Our local Community builder programs (part of Prenda Community) allow guides in the same area to connect, share experiences, and refer families to each other.

-6. Curating Curriculum for Your Microschool
+7. Curating Curriculum for Your Microschool

 At Prenda, our operational software supports a student-centered learning model based on Prenda's four modes of learning: Connect, Conquer, Create, and Collaborate.